Joseph M Phillips, CFP®

 For families of substantial means, a Financial Advisor is more than someone who simply handles investments.
 The role of an Advisor often revolves around the idea of a financial steward, a professional who manages both sides of a family's balance sheet in accordance with long-term goals.
 These are the types of clients we serve at The Walden Pond Group at Morgan Stanley.

-The Walden Pond Group is structured to serve this type of family – by providing our considerable experience, wide ranging skills and nimble thinking to a limited number of clients, we can deliver the kind of intelligent advice and responsive service our clients demand.
+The Walden Pond Group is structured to serve this type of family – by providing our considerable experience, wide-ranging skills, and nimble thinking to a limited number of clients, we can deliver the kind of intelligent advice and responsive service our clients demand.

 SERVING FAMILIES OF SUBSTANTIAL MEANS